douglascayers/nashvillesfdc-testing-on-the-platform/README.md

 The purpose of the app is in the tests, which show a progression of unit tests focused on particular Apex methods, to larger integration tests of the side effects of processes and triggers to DML updates, to mocking http callouts.

 Since Apex testing and Lightning Web Component testing have to mock callouts, they don't give a great picture of how well all the pieces come together in a live environment.
-The last part of the presentation demoed using [Ghost Inspector](https://ghostinspector.com/) to automate a browser in a live scratch org to perform integration testing.
+The last part of the presentation demoed using [Ghost Inspector](https://ghostinspector.com/) to automate a browser in a live scratch org to perform integration testing with a finance web service to retrieve stock prices from [AlphaVantage](https://www.alphavantage.co/documentation/#daily).

 ## Scenario